 Our research activity encompasses four main thematic lines: Star Formation and Early Evolution, Stellar Physics, Stellar Populations and The Sun and the Heliosphere.

-I. Star Formation
+I. Star Formation and Early Evolution

 Star formation is a fundamental process for the enrichment of the interstellar medium (ISM), having driven the evolution of matter from the primordial conditions to the complex and chemically diverse conditions essential for life.
 Understanding the physical processes that led cold molecular clouds in the ISM to fragment into cores and evolve towards main-sequence stars and planetary systems remains a challenging task in modern astrophysics.